What happens in the second stage of a puppy’s training?

 Children behave differently to adults, and therefore it’s essential we introduce our puppies to them so our pups can develop a relaxed attitude towards them.
 We make sure they meet one-to-one initially and not in a big group (like a school visit) as that could overwhelm a puppy and could make them a little bit cautious of children in the future.
 We also make sure it’s a short, 10 minute positive experience for the pups – as some children can get carried away and play too much (and so can some adults!)

 Practice with another handler

-A puppy will not just be training with a puppy socialising volunteer for the duration of their life – they will work with our training team for a few months and will then be working for a deaf person.
-So we like to get them used to practising some basic commands with different people for about five minutes at a time during their Puppy Two Star training.
+A puppy will not just be training with a Volunteer Puppy Trainer for the duration of their life.
+They will work with our training team for a few months and will then be working for a deaf person.
+So we like to get them used to practising some basic cues with different people for about five minutes at a time during their Puppy Two Star training.

 7. New experiences

 Any new experience for a puppy is approached with care as they could be nervous of new things that are introduced too quickly.
 This is why we make sure everything we show them is done in short, positive sessions.

 During their Puppy Two Star, our pups will be introduced to new items like hair dryers, walking sticks and bus stops.
 Puppies will also explore more and more objects with their senses in our sensory zone like in Puppy One Star as well.